Mediation information assessment meeting MIAMS

 Mediation Information Assessment Meeting - MIAMS and forms for court

-As we explain below, there are guidelines for Mediation Information Assessment Meeting – MIAMS and for completing the court application forms.
+There are guidelines for your Mediation Information Assessment Meeting – (Known as a MIAM) and for completing the court application forms.

-To attend a miam we make the process simple call us today and we can typically book you within a few days.
+To attend a MIAM we make the process simple call us today, we are able to offer sessions within a few days and can also discuss an urgent 24 hour MIAM if needed.

 Mediation Information Assessment Meeting - MIAMS

-Our accredited family mediators have experience of dealing with a range of clients from a diversity of cultural and ethnic backgrounds and we run through the issues.
-We also have transparent charging rates for our mediation service, which is also specified by the FMC.
+Our accredited family mediators have experience of dealing with a range of clients from a range of backgrounds and family dynamics and we are able to help with all family disputes.

-What is a Mediation Information Assessment Meeting – MIAMS ?
+What is a Mediation Information Assessment Meeting – MIAM ?

 What happens at a Mediation Information Assessment Meeting?